-Woman makes amazing Minnie Mouse wreath and it cost just £7
+Woman makes adorable Minnie Mouse wreath and it cost just £7

 - Elisa Ward’s Minnie Mouse wreath has been a hit online